CISO-FM

 CISO-FM is a Canadian radio station, which broadcasts a modern rock format at 89.1 MHz in Orillia, Ontario.
 The station is branded as 89.1 Max FM.

 History

 Owned by Bayshore Broadcasting, the station received CRTC approval on June 1, 2009.

 The station launched in late 2010 as an adult contemporary format branded as Sunshine 89.1.

 On November 1, 2018, CISO-FM rebranded to 89.1 Max FM with a classic hits format playing the best of the 70's, 80's and 90's.

 On May 17, 2019, the station changed its format to modern rock but retained its "Max FM" branding.

+Max FM Shows: A Comprehensive Guide

+Max FM is a popular radio station that broadcasts a variety of shows, including music, talk shows, and sports shows.
+The station has a wide range of listeners, from young people to adults.